stormning/env-tool-suite/software/hexo/README.md

 ## Run hex server
 ### Preparations
-1. If you already have an blog based on hexo, that's ok ,use it .
+1. If you already have a blog based on hexo, that's ok ,use it .
 Otherwise create a repository at github, remember , keep your repository empty.
 2. Add webhook with payload url(your server ip with port 4001) and secret, select content type "application/json"
 <img src="./assets/webhook.png" width="450">